tpoisot/CP-SDM/reviews/aer-1-reviews.typ

 l.
 243 Why uppercase S? (as opposed to lowercase)

 #response[I used $cal(S)$ to note the distribution of the scores, from which the critical value for the inclusion of a class is derived.
-This has now been clarified in the text, and this notation is now re-used in a few additional places when introducing variants of conformal prediction.]
+This has now been clarified in the text, and this notation is now re-used in a few additional places when introducing variants of conformal prediction, like Mondrian CP.]

 Figure 3C I wasn’t sure if it was defined for alpha=0.05 or a variable alpha level

-#response[]
+#response[This was indeed for $alpha = 0.05$, this has been clarified in the figure caption.]

 l.
 369-391 Perhaps related to the above, I found this section more difficult to grasp.

-#response[]
+#response[I have added some short parentheticals to clarify this section, and added a recent references to support the idea that different type of errors maye be handled differently.]

 l.
 394 bu the SDM→ by the SDM